Aref-Akminasi/aws-developer-associate/ElasticBeanstalk.md

 ![ELB Migration](./assets/28.png)

 ### RDS migration

+- After you verify that your application works correctly with the database, you may consider moving towards a production environment.
+At this point, you have the option to decouple the database from your Elastic Beanstalk environment to move towards a configuration that offers greater flexibility.
+The decoupled database can remain operational as an external Amazon RDS database instance.
+- The health of the environment isn't affected by decoupling the database.
+If you need to terminate the environment, you can do so and also choose the option to keep the database available and operational outside of Elastic Beanstalk.

 1. Create a snapshot of RDS (as a safeguard)
 2. Go to the RDS console and protect the RDS database from deletion